knowler/field-error-element/README.md

 focusing the element until it receives input at which time the custom error is cleared (i.e. since that processing lives on the server).
 This likely is annoying.

+Some nice benefits here is that using the constraint validation API automatically causes the element to receive the correct implicit ARIA values.
+Of course, this doesn’t work without JS, but that’s besides the point of this exploration.